lucafrance/lucafrance.github.io/_posts/2023-01-19-r-place-excel.md

 >
 > Together you can create something more.

-The [full dataset](https://www.reddit.com/r/redditdata/comments/6640ru/place_datasets_april_fools_2017/) was released as CSV afterwards with information about every single edit, *all* 16 567 567 of them.
+The full dataset [was released afterwards](https://www.reddit.com/r/redditdata/comments/6640ru/place_datasets_april_fools_2017/) with information about every single edit, *all* 16 567 567 of them.
-(Un?)surprisingly, it is possible to visualize the final result in Excel.
+(Un?)surprisingly, it is possible to visualize the result in Excel.

 ```
 ts,user,x_coordinate,y_coordinate,color